Quelle

 30-day free trial · Card captured day 1 · Charge day 33

-Household seat included — one subscription covers the whole household.
+Quelle Together included — one subscription covers the whole household.
+Partner, co-parent, roommate, or family caregiver.
+No add-on, no extra charge.

 Pricing validated against comparables: YNAB $109/yr, Monarch $99.99/yr, Copilot $95/yr.
 All three have strong retention at similar price points.
 Users who pay for financial apps are not price-sensitive — they are trust-sensitive.